perryb3693/docker_assignment/README.md

 - create a docker volume and store webfiles from github repo
 - serve the 2048 game through a nginx webserver on Docker through port 8000 using Docker Volume
 - serve the dojo-jump game on a second nginx webserver through port 8080 using a bind-mount to access webfiles
+- use docker networks to assign containers an IP address and bridge networks to ensure that they  can communicate with eachother in local network
+#- use docker networks to allow containers to use the host machine's network stack through the host network
+- set up a Docker container running a Postgres database and connect it to the "to-do-list" Python Flask application -(optional) show the configuration for creating a postres database using a volume
+-

 ***Create a Docker Volume***
 Create a new docker volume and copy webfiles over from the gitgub repository